rmartinez93/AddGoogleToTerminal/readme.md

 **Instructions**

-To install, download the `addGoogleToTerminal.sh` file.
+To install, download the `GoogleSearchCLI.sh` file.
 Open your terminal and install it as follows:

     $ cd ~/path-to-file-dir/
-    $ ./googleSearchCLI.sh
+    $ ./GoogleSearchCLI.sh

 This adds a few lines to your `~/.bash-profile` file that give you the ability to use the `google` command.
 Afterwards, restart your terminal to use the functionality, and feel free to delete the .sh file.

 If this doesn't work for you, or if the script doesn't run, you may have to change permission settings on the file to make it executable:

     $ cd ~/path-to-file-dir/
-    $ chmod +x googleSearchCLI.sh
+    $ chmod +x GoogleSearchCLI.sh

 **Available Flags**